longhorn/longhorn/docs/chart.md

 ### Volume can be attached/detached from UI, but Kubernetes Pod/StatefulSet etc cannot use it

 Check if volume plugin directory has been set correctly.
+This is automatically detected unless user explicitly set it.

-By default, Kubernetes use `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` as the directory for volume plugin drivers, as stated in the [official document](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md#prerequisites).
+By default, Kubernetes uses `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/`, as stated in the [official document](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md#prerequisites).

-But some vendors may choose to change the directory due to various reasons.
+Some vendors choose to change the directory for various reasons.
 For example, GKE uses `/home/kubernetes/flexvolume` instead.

-User can find the correct directory by running [the environment check script](https://github.com/rancher/longhorn#environment-check-script).
+If you don't know what the correct directory is for your cluster, please leave the Chart question blank.

 ---
 Please see [link](https://github.com/rancher/longhorn) for more information.